barsuka1312/rock-paper-scissors-game/README.md

 1. Set up the project structure
 3. Write the logic to get the computer choice
 4. Write the logic to get the human choice
-5. Declare the player's score variables
+5. Declare the players' score variables
 6. Write the logic to play a single round
 7. Write the logic to play the entire game